Cybersecurity is often overlooked by small business, but over 60% of cyber attacks are targeted at small to medium-sized businesses.

 Regular, automated cloud-to-cloud backup such as the G Suite backup service provided by Spinbackup should be an absolute essential for a business of any size and is the quickest and most cost-effective to way of recovering corporate data in the event of a data loss or corruption.
 Cloud backup allows small businesses a cost-effective way of backing up data to a separate physical location and provides the benefits of sophisticated security systems that were previously only available to enterprise-level organizations that had the resources available in-house.

-Hackers are growing in number and malware is becoming more sophisticated all the time, so it’s almost impossible to prevent unauthorized access to company data entirely.
+Hackers are growing in number and malware is becoming more sophisticated, so it’s almost impossible to absolutely prevent unauthorized access to company data.
 However, management and monitoring platforms that detect and block suspicious behaviour can block any potential threats before they become a serious problem.

-Business that work with Google apps may wish to consider the G Suite Cyber Security platform from Spinbackup that both assesses the security level of installed 3rd-party apps and allows an administrator to block risk apps, and provides real-time monitoring of employee behavior, issuing an alert when users are misusing G Suite and risking a potential data breach.
+Business that work with G Suite (formerly known as Google apps) should to consider Spinbackup’s G Suite Cyber Security platform that both assesses the security level of installed high risk cloud apps and allows a G Suite administrator to block risk apps, and provides real-time monitoring of employee behavior, issuing an alert when users are misusing G Suite and exposing it to a potential cloud data breach.